 On the right hand side of the Add Data page you can sort data sources by popularity, or alphabetically.
 Going a step further you can narrow down the data sources by category, using the checkboxes or simply use the search bar.
 Once you have selected your data source it will load you into the Smart Builder.

 If you haven’t connected your data to Grow yet, select the blue Connect button and follow the prompts to allow Grow to pull in the data.
 If you have already connected your data source you can start getting your data right away.

-Note: To see the specific information required to connect your data source search the Help Center search bar for that data source and check out the section titled “How to Connect” in the corresponding help article.
+Note: To see the specific information required to connect your data source, search the Help Center for that data source and look for the section titled “How to Connect”.